- Command Line Mode

-Server-side rendering is a tool that helps a lot in some cases: for example, when you've got an automated email system, and you need to include charts in letters; when you need charts in reports, which are generated on servers; when you need to show the charts on a Smart TV with a stripped version of a browser; etc. In such cases we offer you to use AnyChart Export Server.
+Server-side rendering is a tool that is very helpful in many cases: when you have an automated email system, and you need to include charts in letters; when you need charts in reports that are generated on servers; when you need to show charts on a Smart TV with a stripped version of a browser; and so on.
+In such cases, we suggest that you use AnyChart Export Server.

-AnyChart Export server is also used to provide Export chart to CSV, Excel, JSON and XML options.
+AnyChart Export Server is also used to provide chart export to PNG, JPG, PDF, SVG, CSV, Excel, JSON, and XML.

 To run the AnyChart Export Server, do the following:

-If you want to use the AnyChart Export Server from the Command Line mode you have to set
+If you want to use AnyChart Export Server in Command Line mode, you should set

-cmd (Command Line) as the first parameter, then define the path to the chart or insert the chart code as a string and then set the parameters of the image (dimensions, quality, extension and so on).
-You'll find the full list of parameters below.
+cmd (Command Line) as the first parameter.
+Then define the path to the chart or insert the chart code as a string and set the parameters of the image: dimensions, quality, extension, and so on (see the list below).

 java -jar anychart-export.jar cmd --script "var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();" --output-path YOUR_OUT_PATH